County Antrim Northern Ireland, UK Travel Guide

 High-quality B&Bs and guesthouses with local hosts present an authentic Northern Irish experience.
 Farm stays are a charming rural alternative.

-Self-catering options, popular for family or group travel, available via platforms like Booking.com and Airbnb, offering more space plus food preparation facilities.
+Self-catering options, popular for family or group travel, available using platforms like Booking.com and Airbnb, offering more space plus food preparation facilities.

-Places to camp are available, especially along the coast (e.g., Causeway Coast Holiday Park).
+Campsites are available, particularly along the coast (e.g., Causeway Coast Holiday Park).
 Glamping sites with yurts or pods offer comfortable outdoor stays.

 Many B&Bs convey a homestay-like feel, allowing guests to experience local life.